Villa Hayes: Weather

+Environment

+In 2023 and 2024, in the Western Region, most of the fires occurred in the Presidente Hayes Department.
+Reported on the 1st of October 2020, when within 24 hours, there were more than 12,000 fires raging in Paraguay, the Presidente Hayes Department was the department with the highest number of fires in Paraguay, with 8,617 different fires recorded in the previous 24 hours, with the city of Villa Hayes concentrating most of them with 6,105 hotspots in the same time period.

 Demography

 At the time of the 2002 census, Villa Hayes had a population of 19,001, (10,071 men and 9,930 women).
-Of these 2,049 lived in the city and 16,592 in the rural area.
+Of these 2,049 lived in the city and 16,592 in the rural areas.

-There is a number of different ethnicities among the city's inhabitants: Native American, European, Mennonites, and Paraguayan.
+There are a number of different ethnicities among the city's inhabitants, including Native Americans, Europeans, Mennonites, and Paraguayans.

 The Native Americans living in the city include members of the Nivaclé, Angaiteçé, Chané, Maká, Chamacoco, and Toba Qom tribes.

 Economy

-ACEPAR (Aceros del Paraguay), Paraguay's principal steel manufacturer, is based in Villa Hayes, however most of the city's inhabitants work in the cattle trade, and to a lesser extent in agriculture.
+ACEPAR (Aceros del Paraguay), Paraguay's principal steel manufacturer, is based in Villa Hayes.
+However, most of the city's inhabitants work in the cattle trade and to a lesser extent in agriculture.

 Tourism

 Villa Hayes has a museum where uniforms, weapons, photographs, and other artifacts from the Chaco War are displayed.
 There is also a display of antique coins as well as animals of the region.

-During the Chaco War, the Hospital de Sangre (Field hospital) stood in what is now the city's Main Square.
+During the Chaco War, the Hospital de Sangre (field hospital) stood in what is now the city's Main Square.

 The city's church and historic buildings are important tourist attractions.

 The Festival del Acero (Steel Festival) is celebrated annually and features many artistic and cultural presentations.

 There is a monument honoring American President Rutherford Hayes and another one for Benjamín Aceval on the bank of the Paraguay River.
 These men played prominent roles in resolving Paraguay's borders after the War of the Triple Alliance.

 The Home Office and the Economics Faculty of the National University are located on one of the main streets of the city.

 In the nearby countryside are the hills Galván and Confuso, as well as Patiño and the Natural Reserve Trinfunqué Park, which shelters many of the plants and animals typical of this region of Paraguay.

 The Melodia Cultural Centre is based in a house built around 1870 for General Bartolomé Mitre.
 It is considered historically significant and is frequently visited by architecture students from all over the country.
-The Center includes a library, holds information classes and is an important promoter of local culture and education.
+The Centre includes a library, holds information classes and is an important promoter of local culture and education.